AlanKrajina/JS-learn/BasicAlgorithms.md

 findLongestWordLength("The quick brown fox jumped over the lazy dog");

-// findLongestWordLength("What if we try a super-long word such as otorhinolaryngology") should return 19.
+// findLongestWordLength("What if we try a super-long word such as otorhinolaryngology")

+// 19

 ```